-Four out of every five people in prison serve are locked inside gates, fences, walls, or a combination.
+Four out of every five people in prison serve their sentence inside gates, fences, and walls.
 Less than 18% of the people in federal prison serve their terms inside minimum-security camps.

 Bureau of Prisons Resources:

-The federal prison system is part of a large bureaucracy, governed under the Executive Branch of government.
+The federal prison system is part of a large bureaucracy governed by the Executive Branch of government.
 As such, written policies and procedures drive every decision, at least theoretically.
 Anyone can review the appropriate policies by visiting the Bureau of Prisons website at:

-Under that website, visitors may click the “Resources” tab at on the menu bar.
-They will see that the Bureau of Prisons publishes all of its policies as “Program Statements.”
+Under that website, visitors may click the “Resources” tab on the menu bar.
+They will see the agency’s “Program Statements.”

 Security Designation and Custody Classification

-Determining where an individual will serve the sentence begins with an initial classification.
-The program statement above provides all of the details that are necessary to understand how administrators classify people in federal custody.
+Determining where an individual will serve a sentence begins with an initial classification.
+The program statement above provides all details necessary to understand how administrators classify people in federal custody.

 BOP Custody and Federal Prison Security Levels:

-For the purposes of this article, readers should know that the Bureau of Prisons operates several different security levels that include:
+For this article, readers should know that the Bureau of Prisons operates several different security levels that include: